 The Icelandic horse is the best ambassador Iceland has ever had, even the non-horsey Icelanders have to agree to that!
-These gentle, smooth rides have convinced countless people around the world, to dive into the world of the Icelandics, and usually, that means even a visit to Iceland, as well as buying the woolly traditional sweater!
+These gentle, smooth rides have convinced countless people around the world to dive into the world of the Icelandics.
+Usually, that means even a visit to Iceland, as well as buying the woolly traditional sweater!

-The Icelandic horse has earned its respect and love throughout the world as a gentle, yet powerful, strong yet incredibly smooth, favorite riding horse and companion to anyone that gets to know this versatile and generous breed.
+The Icelandic horse has earned its respect and love throughout the world as a gentle yet powerful, strong yet incredibly smooth, favorite riding horse and companion to anyone that gets to know this versatile and generous breed.
 Along with the great character, the most loved trait of the Icelandics is the tölt.
-This four-beat lateral gait that makes you feel you glide, rather than bounce, is in their genes, along with the fast and smooth, flying pace.
+This four-beat lateral gait that makes you feel you glide rather than bounce is in their genes, along with the fast, smooth, flying pace.
 Most competitions with Icelandic horses focus on the quality of the gaits, so along with showing walk, trot, and canter, we strive to get the best tölt and pace.

 This makes the Icelandic horse one of the oldest pure breeds in the world.
-There have never been any other horse breeds in Iceland so to us, Icelanders, this THE HORSE!
+There have never been any other horse breeds in Iceland, so to us Icelanders, this is THE HORSE!

 However, in order to protect this way of horse keeping, used tack, used leather boots, or other equipment is prohibited, and people are kindly asked to respect this and disinfect thoroughly any clothing or such that has been in contact with other animals abroad before visiting Iceland.
-More info here.
+More info.